idptools/parrot/docs/usage/examples.rst

 **Residue regression:**

 The final kind of machine learning task that PARROT can handle is regression on every residue in a sequence.
-For this command ``--datatype`` should be set to 'residues' and ``-nc`` should be '1'.
+For this command ``--datatype`` should be set to 'residues' and ``--classes`` should be '1'.
 In this example I also changed the learning rate hyperparameter ``-lr``.

 .. code-block::

-	parrot-train prot-brnn/PARROT/data/res_regress_dataset.tsv saved_networks/example.pt --datatype residues -nc 1 -nl 3 -hs 8 -lr 0.005 -e 200 -b 32 -v
+	parrot-train prot-brnn/PARROT/data/res_regress_dataset.tsv saved_networks/example.pt --datatype residues --classes 1 -nl 3 -hs 8 -lr 0.005 -e 200 -b 32 -v

 As in the other regression task, a residue regression task will produce a scatter plot that shows the network's performance on the test set.
 Each combination of marker shape and color in this scatterplot belong to a single sequence, which may provide some insight on whether the network systematically mis-predicts all sequences, or if there are only a few specific sequences that are outliers.